Growing Dome Gardening Advice

 Homemade Organic Pest Control Sprays

-On October 8th we hosted a “Ask the Gardening Experts” Interactive Workshop attended by over 50 students and presented by 5 panelists.
+On October 8th we hosted an “Ask the Gardening Experts” Interactive Workshop attended by over 50 students and presented by 5 panelists.
 It was an information packed day that offered many solutions for problems gardeners face.
 We will be releasing the full class on video for the public to purchase.
 Until then we wanted to...

 Continue reading »